 How To Cook On A Charcoal Grill

 Cooking on a charcoal grill takes patience.
 From the instructions above, you can adjust the temperature on a charcoal grill.
-However, keep in mind this temperature maintenance isn’t as clear cut as you might find on a propane grill.
-This means you will be standing by your grill watching the food a little bit more than you would a propane grill.
+However, keep in mind this temperature control isn’t as clear cut as you might find on a propane cooker.
+This means you will be standing by your grill watching the food a little bit more than you would a gas grill.
 Of course, that’s okay!
 Who doesn’t want to be tending the grill?
 Take your time, and you will do fine.

 Remember, cooking on charcoal is a bit of an art form.
 You need to watch and check the food frequently.
 Usually, it’s best to fan the charcoal towards a high temperature, sear the meat with the high temperature, let the charcoal cool slightly, and let the lower temperature cook the rest of the meat.
 This helps lock the flavors inside of the meat.
 It’s also part of the art of charcoal grilling.
 Propane grills have difficultly reaching such high temperature to get a good sear.
 Fortunately, with your positive attitude and fan, you can make those searing temperatures happen.